SEAL-IIT-KGP/TWINSSE/conjunctive/README.md

 make sse_search
 ```

 The following command deletes the executable files.
-Generated databases including Redis, Bloom filter and results are not deleted.
+Generated databases, including Redis, Bloom filter and results are not deleted.

 ```bash
 make clean
 ```

-Where as the following deletes the generated database files (results and Redis data are not deleted).
+Whereas the following deletes the generated database files and Redis databases (result files are not deleted).

 ```bash
 make clean_all